Temitope1456/Shark-Attack-Analysis/README.md

 you see?
 2. Which countries report the most shark attacks?
 Within those countries, which areas and locations seem to be the most dangerous?
-3. The next questions will require you to practice your data cleaning skills.
-The data is pretty raw, and will need some work before you analyze it...
 4. What body parts are most often injured? (hint: you'll need to perform text analysis on the Injury column)
 5. Are shark attacks more common during certain parts of the day (again, the Time data isn't